How to build credit in the U.S.

 2. Apply for a secured credit card

-3. Establish a relationship with a bank through a savings or checking account
+3. Establish a relationship with a U.S. bank

 4. Apply for U.S. credit with a co-signer

-After a few months of on-time payments, you are now logged in the U.S. credit system, which will make it easier for you to get approved for another credit product.
-This could mean that after a few months of making on-time payments on your secured card, you will become eligible for a credit card that doesn’t require a security deposit.
+After a few months of making on-time payments on your secured card, you may become eligible for a credit card that doesn’t require a security deposit.

 Put your foreign credit score to work in the United States